New Kingdom of Granada

-The New Kingdom of Granada (Nuevo Reino de Granada), or Kingdom of the New Granada, was the name given to a group of 16th-century Spanish colonial provinces in northern South America governed by the president of the Royal Audience of Santafé, an area corresponding mainly to modern-day Colombia.
-The conquistadors originally organized it as a province with a Royal Audience within the Viceroyalty of Peru despite certain independence from it.
+The New Kingdom of Granada (Nuevo Reino de Granada), or Kingdom of New Granada, was the name given to a group of colonial-era Spanish ultramarine provinces in northern South America governed by the president of the Real Audiencia of Santa Fe, an area corresponding mainly to modern-day Colombia.
+The conquistadors originally organized it as a province with a Real Audiencia within the Viceroyalty of Peru and thus having a certain level of independence from it.
 The audiencia was established by the crown in 1549.

-Ultimately the kingdom became the Viceroyalty of New Granada first in 1717 and permanently in 1739.
-After several attempts to set up independent states in the 1810s, the kingdom and the viceroyalty ceased to exist altogether in 1819 with the establishment of the United Provinces of New Granada.
+Later, the kingdom would become the Viceroyalty of New Granada, first in 1717, and permanently in 1739.
+After several attempts to set up independent states in the 1810s, the kingdom and the viceroyalty ceased to exist altogether around 1819 with the establishment of the first Republic of Colombia.